SpocWeb/TuplePerformance/README.md

 which is 10 times slower.

 In Debug Mode only Methods using Out-Parameters are fast.
+The relative Speed-Factor from Debug to Release Build is given in the last Column '*'

 |               Method |    Release |      Debug | * |
 |:-------------------- |-----------:|-----------:|--:|